nicekiwi/ag-aus-docs/01_Community/Steam_group.md

 The Steam group is at: [steamcommunity.com/groups/AG-Aus](http://steamcommunity.com/groups/AG-Aus).

-All Staff have mod/admin access to the group (SteamCommunity.com distinguishes still between the original group owner and other staff in ultimate rights).
+All Staff have mod/admin access to the group, though SteamCommunity.com distinguishes between the original group owner and other staff in ultimate rights.

 The profile info should at all times include details about: